tocology/react_redux/README.md

 This project uses the Bootstrap basically.
 You can find that CDN of Bootstrap has been wrote on '/index.html'

+**Directory Information**

+There are tree different sub-projects.
+- YouTube: it is only composed of React and deals with how to get data by Ajax or communicate with components by events(callbacks)
+- BookList: it is composed of React and Redux.
+Especially, it deals with Action creators, so we can check the flow of whole process.

 ### Test

 Basically, this project uses **Webpack** and **NPM script**.